Chiara Gardenghi

 Work in Progress

-Idea: How do typical insurance payment schemes influence price competition and pharmaceutical innovation?
+Idea: How do typical insurance payment schemes shape drug price competition and pharmaceutical innovation?

 Teaching